Editor’s note: Sheriff Scott Jones and D.A. Anne Marie Schubert are losing their fight against strict donation limits for 2022 election

 “I wish I knew more donors like that, but I don’t,” he said.

 Jones said he has no intention of running again, but he also said that in 2018.
+And since his last election victory, he has received $80,000 from the Sacramento County Deputy Sheriffs Association PAC, a past supporter.

 Schubert has consistently declined to prosecute law enforcement officers, even those who kill unarmed civilians.
 And she has consistently received financial support from law enforcement sources.